bizzehdee/blog/content/asynchronous-programming-c-practical-guide.md

      }
      ```

-## 6. Synchronization Context and Task.Run:
+## 6. Synchronization Context and Task.Run
    - Understanding the Synchronization Context and its impact on asynchronous code.
    - Using `Task.Run` to offload CPU-bound work to a separate thread.
    - **C# Example:**